CauseIam1/MyXRPL/README.md

 Added live prices to Token Position.
 Calculates amount of profit/loss in xrp
 This will now be in testing for a while.
 See screenshot of actual account.
-(App Screenshot.jpg)
+(App Screenshot.jpg) and (Logging in Video.mp4)

 Direct link...